cap-js/docs/cds/cdl.md

 [Annotations are propagated](#annotation-propagation) in views/projections, via includes, and along type references.
 If the annotation value is an expression, it sometimes is necessary to adapt references inside the expression during propagation, e.g. when a referenced element is renamed in a projection.
 The compiler automatically takes care of the necessary rewriting.
-If a reference cannot be rewritten, an error is issued.
 When a reference in an annotation expression is rewritten, the `=` property is set to `true`.

 Example:
 ```cds